hazy/hazy-public/README.md

 ```
   bash show_hierarchy.sh
 ```
-once done please time `ctr + c` in your terminal in order to stop the process.
+once done please type `ctr + c` in your terminal in order to stop the process.